Is Oxford or Cambridge Better For Economics in 2025?

 oxbridge grads grey what are they doing

-Around 90% of Oxford Economics graduates are pursuing a legal profession, which is classed as high skill work.
-As expected, they are within the finance profession with some going into research and development.
+Around 90% of Oxford Economics graduates are pursuing a legal profession, which is classed as high-skilled work.
+As expected, they are within the finance profession, with some going into research and development.
 Some have decided to stay on for further education or specialisation.

 Final Thoughts